 Progesterone is one of a group of steroid hormones in our bodies known as progestogens.
-In women, progesterone is released into the body by the remainders of an unfertilized egg following ovulation.
-If that egg happened to be fertilized, the progesterone would help get the womb ready for a baby.
+In women, progesterone is released into the body by the remains of an unfertilized egg following ovulation.
+If that egg happened to be fertilized, progesterone would help get the womb ready for a baby.

 Men also have progesterone in their bodies.
 It’s produced in the adrenal gland and in the testicles.
 Men need progesterone for a healthy reproductive system as women do, but also for regulating blood sugar levels.

 If a woman’s body is too low in progesterone, or if she has none left, she may experience heavy or irregular menstrual bleeding.
 If your progesterone levels drop while you’re expecting a baby, you may experience early labor or even miscarriage.
 During peri-menopause, your body stops ovulating and you lose the progesterone in your body.

 But progesterone is a very important hormone and not only for regulating our menstrual cycles.

 • Thyroid and thymus gland health

 • Maintaining healthy cell oxygen levels

 • Normalizing blood clotting

 • Stimulating the new bone formation

 Progesterone protects our brain cells, reverses aging in our skin, is a natural antidepressant and it even promotes good respiration.
 Progesterone can protect against mood swings, hair loss, hot flashes, heart attacks, development of facial hair, breast cancer, uterine cancer, ovarian cancer, night sweats, vaginal dryness, and even insomnia.